allan-tulane/sp22-recitation-02-czhao5/README.md

 - [ ] 5.
 (4 points) Now that you have a nice way to empirically generate valuess of $W(n)$, we can look at the relationship between $a$, $b$, and $f(n)$.
 Suppose that $f(n) = n^c$.
 What is the asypmptotic behavior of $W(n)$ if $c < \log_b a$?
 What about $c > \log_b a$?
 And if they are equal?
 Modify `compare_work` to compare empirical values for different work functions (at several different values of $n$)
 -
   Let's assume b = 2 and a = 4, thus log_2 of 4 will equal 2.
 If c < 2, equaling 1, then the asymptotic behavior will be O(n lg n) because the work of a function with an n constant is O(n lg n).
 If c == 0, then the asymptotic behavior will be O(n) because n^0 is 1 and a function with a 1 constant is O(n) work.
 If c > 2, then let's assume it's 3.
 Then the asymptotic behavior of c == 3 is O(n^3) because a function with an n^3 constant has asymptotic behavior of n^3.
 If c == 2 (when c == log_b a) then the asymptotic behavior is O(n^2) because a function with an n^2 constant is O(n^2).
 These asymptotic behaviors match with our empirical evidence because when graphed they have the same numerical value.
+Work is on page 1 in work.pdf for n^3.
 (As shown below)
                 n^0        n^1
       n |      W_1 |       W_2 |